-After the strong earthquakes which came to pass in Mexico during September 2017, property insurance has become a talking point among some homeowners—particularly those who were unaffected but know people who were, and who through conversations with their friends and family discover the costs of demolishing and rebuilding (or reinforcing) damaged homes.
+After the strong earthquakes which came to pass in Mexico during September 2017, property insurance became a talking point among some homeowners—particularly those who were unaffected but know people who were, and who through conversations with their friends and family discovered the significant costs of demolishing and rebuilding (or reinforcing) badly damaged homes.

-Most residential property owners can get a quote based on an “all risks” or a “named perils” basis which can cover a plethora of eventualities; including structural damage, cover for third party incidents (for example, a tree on your property falling in a wind storm causing damage or injury on a neighbor’s property) as well as home contents coverage in case of burglary or flood damage.
+Most residential property owners can get a quote based on an “all risks” or a “named perils” basis which can cover a plethora of eventualities, including structural damage, cover for third party incidents (e.g., a tree on your property falling in a wind storm, or someone injuring themselves while visiting your property) as well as home contents coverage in case of burglary or flood damage.

 While most property in Mexico can be insured, there are three special situations to be aware of in which property is difficult (or impossible) to insure:

-Palapas: Some Mexican homes feature elaborate open-air palapas —usually constructed using a combination of wood, bamboo and palm leaves— either as stand-alone features on the property itself, or as annexes to roof gardens or other terraces.
-Palapas are notoriously susceptible to the elements as well as fire-risks, and a property insurance policy will always exclude these structures from the coverages in the small print, as the risks of insuring them is too great.
+Some Mexican homes feature elaborate open-air palapas —usually constructed using a combination of wood, bamboo and palm leaves— either as stand-alone features on the property itself, or as annexes to roof gardens or other terraces.
+Palapas are notoriously susceptible to the elements as well as being a severe fire-risk.
+For these two reasons, property insurance policies always exclude these structures from the coverages in the small print, because the historical data show that the risks of insuring them is too great.

 Note about insuring commercial property in Mexico

 If you intend to insure a property that is used for commercial purposes, then you will need to find a local insurance broker that specializes in this field and get a detailed quotation for coverage.

 It’s also important to note that if you use your residential home for any commercial activity (other than a home office) or rent part of your property while you are still living there (known as “simultaneous occupancy”), then this too will require a commercial policy, which is more complex and expensive than a policy designed to cover the risks of a residential dwelling house.